 Not all side effects for Covera-HS may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to verapamil: oral capsule extended release, oral capsule extended release 24 hr, oral tablet, oral tablet extended release, oral tablet extended release 24 hr

 Other dosage forms:

-Along with its needed effects, verapamil (the active ingredient contained in Covera-HS) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by verapamil (the active ingredient contained in Covera-HS).
+In the event that any of these side effects do occur, they may require medical attention.

 - Blue lips and fingernails